 You can’t wave a wand — abracadabra a website into existence — and have it generate customers out of nowhere.
 There’s a lot more going on in the story.

 What many agencies and design firms aren’t telling people is: a business needs more than a website if it is going to thrive.

-Aspiring entrepreneurs are led to believe that paying customers will fall into their lap if they would just build a great web presence on a custom domain name.
+Thanks to mass-media and clever advertising, aspiring entrepreneurs are led to believe that paying customers will fall into their lap if they would just build a great web presence on a custom domain name.

-It isn’t true.
+It is not true.

 The commercial you saw was a lie.